Multi-day Hikes on the Mi’gmaq Trail - A Guide

 For many hikers, summer’s warmer temperatures make this the preferred time to hike the Mi’gmaq Trail.
 Water levels usually drop significantly making fording brooks easier (light sneakers still strongly recommended).
 Expect some black-flies and mosquitoes.

 - Fall – late August to early October

 Cooler temperatures and fewer insects position the fall as an excellent choice for hiking the Mi’gmaq Trail.
 Expect wetter conditions and possible night frosts later in September and into October.

 Reservations – At present reservations are not required to hike the Mi’gmaq Trail.
 If camping at Mt.
 Carleton Park is included in your plans please consult their website for availability and fees. (https://www.tourismnewbrunswick.ca/Products/Parks/MountCarletonProvincialPark.aspx)

-Fees – At present there are no fees to hike the Mi’gmaq Trail but donations made via the “Home” page of the Trail’s website (https://www.migmaqtrail.ca/en) are greatly appreciated.
+Fees – At present there is a $15.00 fees to hike the Mi’gmaq Trail.
+Payment can be made via PayPal account found on the home page.
+Donations made via the “Home” page of the Trail’s website (https://www.migmaqtrail.ca/en) are greatly appreciated.
 Funds will be used to maintain and upgrade the Trail.

 Shuttle Service: Hikers doing the full length of the Mi’gmaq Trail will need to arrange return transportation as the start and finish of this Trail are 146 kilometres apart (2.5 hours drive including 16 km inside Mt.
 Carleton Park to reach the start/end of the Trail).
 We recommend leaving your car at the finish and arranging for a lift to take you to the start of the route.
 Nepisiguit Adventures of Bathurst, NB can provide a shuttle service (506-252-3050, https://www.nepisiguitadventures.com/index).